2020–2021 Postdoctoral Fellowship Program (funded/partially funded)

-THE AGA KHAN PROGRAM FOR ISLAMIC ARCHITECTURE (AKPIA) AT HARVARD UNIVERSITY IS PLEASED TO ANNOUNCE ITS POSTDOCTORAL ASSOCIATESHIP/FELLOWSHIP PROGRAM FOR THE ACADEMIC YEAR 2019-2020.
+THE AGA KHAN PROGRAM FOR ISLAMIC ARCHITECTURE (AKPIA) AT HARVARD UNIVERSITY IS PLEASED TO ANNOUNCE ITS POSTDOCTORAL FELLOWSHIP/ASSOCIATESHIP PROGRAM FOR THE ACADEMIC YEAR 2020-2021.

-The Aga Khan Program for Islamic Architecture is pleased to invite applications for Harvard-funded Fellowships as well as self-supported (unfunded) Associateships, to conduct advanced historical research in Islamic art, architecture, and archaeology at Harvard University.
-AKPIA Associateships and Fellowships are intended principally for overseas scholars--preferably, but not exclusively, from Muslim countries--to support research in art and architectural history and archaeology.
-Our program’s Associateship and Fellowship positions are not intended to sponsor professional design, conservation, or urban development projects, nor are they intended to support research travel.
-Recipients are expected to be in residence, except for one or two short research-related trips.
-Please note—we offer unfunded Associate positions, and a limited number of funded (or partially funded) Fellowships.
+The Aga Khan Program for Islamic Architecture is pleased to invite applications for Harvard-funded Fellowships as well as self-supported (unfunded) Associateships, to conduct advanced historical research in Islamic art, architecture, material culture, and archaeology at Harvard University.
+AKPIA Fellowships and Associateships are intended preferably, but not exclusively, for overseas scholars from Muslim countries.
+Our program positions do not support professional design, conservation, or urban development projects, nor are they intended for research travel.
+AKPIA Fellows and Associates are expected to be in residence, except for one or two short research-related trips.
+Please note—we offer unfunded Associate positions, and a limited number of fully funded (or partially funded) Fellowships.
 We will consider applications of scholars who can provide partial funding, or who have no other outside funding.
 Application proposals may be for up to an entire academic year in duration (9 months), with a minimum of one semester (3 months).

 We welcome applications both from senior scholars and from recent graduates.
-Research projects should preferably be publishable in the annual publication of the Aga Khan Program, Muqarnas: An Annual on the Visual Cultures of the Islamic World.
-It is potentially publishable, original projects that will be given preference.
-AKPIA Associates and Fellows have an affiliation with Harvard University's Department of History of Art and Architecture (HAA).
-They are free to pursue their own research without any obligations other than presenting a public lecture on their research project, as part of the AKPIA lecture series A Forum for Islamic Art and Architecture and submitting an article based on the research at Harvard for consideration by the editor for publication in Muqarnas.
-AKPIA Associates and Fellows have access to all Harvard University libraries, museums, and facilities; they are also welcome to audit Harvard seminars, if they so choose.
+AKPIA Fellows and Associates have an affiliation with Harvard University's Department of History of Art and Architecture (HAA).
+They are free to pursue their own research; they are expected to present a public lecture on their research project as part of the AKPIA lecture series A Forum for Islamic Art and Architecture; they are also expected to submit an article based on the research at Harvard for consideration by the editor for publication in Muqarnas.
+AKPIA Fellows and Associates have access to all Harvard University libraries, museums, and facilities; they are also welcome to audit Harvard seminars, if they so choose.

 Applicants must have a doctoral degree (PhD, DPhil, or equivalent).
 A solid command of written and spoken English is required (the AKPIA lecture will be delivered in English).
-Associates and Fellows must remain in Cambridge for the duration of the appointment.
+Fellows and Associates must remain in Cambridge for the duration of the appointment.

-Application materials must be submitted in hard copy or (preferably) via email in a single message; the Committee will not consider incomplete applications or applications submitted after the deadline: April 1, 2020.
+Application materials must be submitted via email in a single message; the Committee will not consider incomplete applications or applications submitted after the deadline: April 1, 2020.
 (Please note that, because of the ongoing COVID-19 Coronavirus situation, hard copies to be delivered by mail services will experience delays; if you have already submitted your application materials this way, email email@example.com immediately)